 - 2 weeks after a single-dose vaccine, like Johnson & Johnson's Janssen vaccine

 For now, here's what's changed and what hasn't changed according to the CDC.
 Want to learn more about these recommendations?
 Read the CDC's expanded Interim Public Health Recommendations for Fully Vaccinated People, corresponding Science Brief, and recommendations for healthcare providers.

-Finding Credible Vaccine Information
+COVID-19 Vaccine Information

+According to the CDC, being vaccinated provides numerous benefits.
+It is also important to know that the U.S. Food and Drug Administration (FDA) ensures vaccine quality, safety, and effectiveness.
 Before going online to search for vaccine information, make sure that you have identified credible sources that regularly update their information.
 The CDC offers guidance on how to find credible information.
 In addition, the Immunization Action Coalition offers valuable advice on evaluating online health information.
 The University of California San Francisco's Evaluating Health Information page lists red flags every consumer needs to know.